Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

-(3) You can begin with a mindset that takes every allegation of domestic abuse as credible.
+(3) Begin with a mindset that considers every allegation of domestic abuse credible.
 Domestic violence and abuse allegations are dangerous for the person making them.
 Retaliation is a real possibility.

 Here’s some hard-earned advice, in the absence of credible evidence to refute it, we should believe the victim and encourage the legal authorities to investigate.

-(4) You can make the domestic violence victim’s physical safety your primary concern.
+(4) Make the domestic violence victim’s physical safety your primary concern.
 No survivor of domestic violence should have to defend their choice to remove themselves from physical harm.

 Any consideration of saving the relationship or marriage is a secondary issue.
-Too often, individuals and churches have acted as if protecting a marriage was more important than the physical safety of the victim of domestic violence.
+Too often, individuals and churches have acted as if protecting a marriage was more important than the domestic violence victim’s physical safety.

-This attitude has resulted in premature discussions of forgiveness and reconciliation and ongoing harm to the victim.
+This attitude has resulted in premature discussions of forgiveness, reconciliation, and ongoing harm to the victim.

 Relationships can be saved and restored by God.
 However, this can only happen if the abuser is willing to end the abuse and do the difficult work of restoring trust.

-(5) You can recognize and teach other men that no always means no.
+(5) Recognize and teach other men that no always means no.

 No matter what has happened in the past, or regardless of current circumstances, no means no, and marriage does not take away a woman’s right to say no.

-(6) You can respect every woman’s worth and dignity.
+(6) Respect every woman’s worth and dignity.
 God created both men and women equal in his image, and He values them equally, and so should you.

 As a result, I would advise you to politely challenge any belief or behavior that conveys that a woman is a possession rather than a person.
 I know it might be difficult, but it’s time to confront the demeaning way some men talk about women.

-(7) You can forcefully refute the lie that a woman is ever asking to be abused.
+(7) Forcefully refute the lie that a woman is ever asking to be abused.
 No woman is ever “asking for it.”